roytang/blog/content/notes/2019/07/1150699552728670208/index.md

   url: https://twitter.com/roytang/statuses/1150699552728670208/
 ---

-This is the kind of innovative puzzle game I wish I had thought of and implemented https://www.youtube.com/watch?time_continue=62&v=Ca5BYKRVXHM
+Baba is You: This is the kind of innovative puzzle game I wish I had thought of and implemented https://www.youtube.com/watch?time_continue=62&v=Ca5BYKRVXHM